Romanian War of Independence

+Background

+Romania had been a widely autonomous principality since 1862, when the personal union of Moldavia and Wallachia under Prince Alexandru Ioan Cuza was turned into a full union.
+While it was still technically under the suzerainty of the Sublime Porte, this was a legal fiction.
+Much like the states of the Holy Roman Empire after 1648, Romania de facto acted as an independent principality.
+While it conducted a common foreign policy with Constantinople, it had its own constitution, flag, and anthem.
+From 1868, it also had its own currency.
+Notably, when Romania adopted its first permanent constitution in 1866 under Cuza's successor, Carol I, it did not even consult the Porte.

 Romanian Proclamation of Independence and Conflict

 After the declaration of war by Russia in 1877, Grand Duke Nikolai Nikolaevich announced his intention of entering Romanian territory.
 The Romanian parliament announced a special sitting of the chamber on April, 26 to address the issue and the possibility of joining the war and under what terms.